-If you have recently been charged with a DUI, it's possible this is your first serious run-in with law enforcement.
-You certainly didn't intend to put your career, your finances, and even your liberty into jeopardy.
-Worden & Carbitcher understands how daunting this process can be.
+No one intends to put their career, finances, and liberty in jeopardy.
+Often, a DUI is a person's first run-in with the law.
+Our team at Worden & Carbitcher understands how daunting this process can be.
 We are ready to help guide you through the criminal justice system and ensure you are treated fairly.

 DUI Offenses in Oklahoma